Pylons/pyramid_ldap/docs/index.rst

 ``%(dn)s`` value will be replaced with the DN of the user provided as the userid inside the :meth:`pyramid_ldap.Connector.user_groups` method.
-In this case, we're using the ``member`` attribute to match against the DN, returning all objects of the ``objectCategory=group`` type.
+In this case, we're using the ``member`` attribute to match against the DN, returning all objects of the ``objectCategory=group`` type as group results.
 Unlike the login query, we cache the result of each search made via this query for up to 10 minutes (600 seconds) based on its ``cache_period`` argument.

 The ``login`` view is invoked when someone visits ``/login`` or when the user is prevented from invoking another view due to its permission settings.
 It